awkena/panGenomeBreedr/README.md

 from the data.

-Since our imported Agriplex data has informative SNP IDs, we can use the `parse_marker_ns()` function to generate a map file, which can be passed to the `proc_kasp()` function to order the SNP markers according to their chromosome numbers and positions.
+Since our imported Agriplex data has informative SNP IDs, we can use the `parse_marker_ns()` function to generate a map file (Table 5) for the markers.
+The generated map file is then passed to the `proc_kasp()` function to order the SNP markers according to their chromosome numbers and positions.

-The `kasp_numeric()` function converts the output of the `proc_kasp()` function into a numeric format (Table 5).
+The `kasp_numeric()` function converts the output of the `proc_kasp()` function into a numeric format (Table 6).
 The re-coding to numeric format is done as follows:

 - Homozygous for Parent 1 allele = 1.